TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

 I'm wondering if there is a more convenient way to connect to the Jupyter server without copying the IP address manually into the `.ssh/config`.
 If you have any simple suggestion please let me know.

+I try to create an `.dotfile`-repository with all my configurations and settings, but I'm not sure if I find the time to collect all nessesary configuration files.
+Can you recommend tools like [stow](https://www.gnu.org/software/stow/) or do you have any better suggestions?
+How do you manage your configuration files efficiently to sync them between different machines?

 ## Other Cloud Environments

 Last I have accounts for [kaggle](https://www.kaggle.com/ "kaggle") and [Google Colab](https://colab.research.google.com/ "Google Colab") for running notebooks in the cloud.

+With all these environments I should be well prepared for the course.
+For me the most exiting part was creating my first EC2 instance on AWS (it worked without a credit card here in germany).